onsigntv/json-logic-js/README.md

 If you want to use JsonLogic *and* support deprecated browsers, you could easily use [BabelJS's polyfill](https://babeljs.io/docs/usage/polyfill/) or directly incorporate the polyfills documented on MDN for [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).

-## Differences from orignal json-logic
+## Differences from original json-logic-js

-This repository removes a lot of unneded code and add some extra specific operators, besides doing some overrall improvements to the code.
+This repository removes a lot of unneeded code and add some extra specific operators, besides doing some overall improvements to the code.

 ### New Operators

 The new operators are:

-- `><`: Receives a cooridnate and a region object, and checks wheter the coordinate is between the region.
+- `><`: Receives a geocoordinate and a region object, and checks whether the coordinate is inside the region.
 - `*=`: Checks whether the first argument starts with the second argument
 - `=*`: Checks whether the first argument ends with the second argument